danialhbma/ScaleUp/README.md

 <br><br>
 ##  Future work
 ### Software
-* Optimisation of code to improve response timing of components E.g Resolve lag in MQTT inventory system
+* Optimisation of code to improve response timing of components E.g Resolve lag in the MQTT inventory system
 * Improve on traffic light system.
-E.g Using of a progress bar to indicate weighing progress, changing of led colours to create more contrast between stages
+E.g Using a progress bar to indicate weighing progress, changing led colours to create more contrast between stages
 ### Hardware
-* Implementing a speaker to convey auditory cues to clients who has colour blindness
-* Adding of "offset" input in google sheets to provide another degree of customisation without the trainers needing to edit the code.
-The "offset" input will allows trainers to vary the precision of the weighing scale according to their needs
+* Adding "offset" input in Google Sheets to provide another degree of customisation without the trainers needing to edit the code.
+The "offset" input will allow trainers to vary the precision of the weighing scale according to their needs
 * Proceed to PCB prototyping
-* Redesigning of hardware for inventory light system such that it is fitted for large scale application (I.e Used for more than 3 ingredients).
+* Redesigning of hardware for inventory light system such that it is fitted for large-scale application (i.e. Used for more than 3 ingredients).
 Look into mechanical/automation if required.
 * Replace USB power source with rechargeable battery/direct plug
 ### Aesthetics and Usability
-* Redesigning of weighing scale casing of weighing scale for modularity and ease of maintanence
+* Redesigning of weighing scale casing of weighing scale for modularity and ease of maintenance
 * Design a mount for lights to be mounted onto shelves with ingredients
-* Reduce number of buttons to prevent confusion
+* Reduce the number of buttons to prevent confusion